 Low Energy Consumption

-When we think about the amenities in BTR and PBSA, we often don’t realise how much power they consume so they can be used efficiently.
+When we think about tenant amenities in BTR and PBSA, we often don’t realise how much power they consume so they can be used efficiently.

 Co-working spaces and student study areas will be full of residents firing up computers and plugging in their laptops, most rooms have to remain constantly lit as they’re almost always in use, and high traffic areas will need to be temperature-regulated either through central heating in the winter or air conditioning in the summer.